jraiskin/Automated_categorization_medication/log_progress_lab.md

 Consider applying other IR metrics, such as *Reciprocal Rank*.
 think of ways to incorporate external knowledge into the model.
-e.g. If we had a comprehensive list of all legal medicine (say, from swissmedic / wikipedia), we could add that data as a perscription (frequency of 1) as additional labeled data, in the "data enhancement" stage.
+e.g. If we had a comprehensive list of all legal medicine (say, from swissmedic / wikipedia), we could add that data as a prescription (frequency of 1) as additional labeled data, in the "data enhancement" stage.
 Fixed dropout keep probability, set to 1.0 whenever evaluating (dropout applied only while training).
 The procedure used to split the data to training-test sets is called stratified sampling.
 Todo: